 She had been sick.
 She was dying, Ander knew.
 Youth and desperation made him believe that he could fix her, that he could set things right.
 He would drive the sickness from her.
 All will be well again by morning, he assured her.
 Just sleep and dream.
 I won’t let you go.
 He arranged the ritual in their bedroom, drawing the circle of white runes on the floor at the foot of their bed.
 He laid her sleeping form in the middle and began shaping the words that would banish her sickness.
 But he was too young, too new at this.
 He misspoke.

 White lights flashed from nowhere, blinding Ander.
 An unseen force pushed him on his back.
 A formless shadow formed over his wife.
 She gasped as her final breath was stolen from her.
 Her eyes opened one last time to look at Ander.
 Her eyes were green.

 Ander felt himself drift again.
 Now he was in a forest clearing.
 On a stone dais covered in red, glowing runes a woman was giving birth.
 She had black hair that clung to her body, which was drenched with sweat.
 White lights flashed from nowhere.
 A shadow hovered above her heaving form, but in the instant the child drew its first breath, the demon was gone.
 It had been summoned elsewhere by some folly, and by that same folly the child had an instant to be her own person.
 Although that other self was soon stifled as the demon returned and marked her body for its own, she would not have existed otherwise.

 Ander opened his eyes and sat up.
 The moon was high overhead.
 As he stood he noticed a single set of wolf tracks lead away into the forest that bordered his land.
 He smiled to himself and went inside for his first dreamless night.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Mary FonvielleWrite a Review